-The ASA can control the redistribution of routes between OSPF routing processes.
-The ASA matches and changes routes according to settings in the redistribute command or by using a route map.
+The adaptive security appliance can control the redistribution of routes between OSPF routing processes.

-If you want to redistribute a route by defining which of the routes from the specified routing protocol are allowed to be redistributed into the target routing process, you must firstgenerate a default map and then define a route map.
+If you want to redistribute a route by defining which of the routes from the specified routing protocol are allowed to be redistributed into the target routing process, you must first generate a default route.
+See the "Configuring Static and Default Routes" section on page 20-2 and then define a route map according to the "Defining a Route Map" section on page 21-4.